Argiope aemula

-Argiope aemula, commonly known as the oval St Andrew's cross spider, is a species of spider in the family Araneidae which is native to southeast Asia, ranging from India and Sri Lanka to the Philippines, Indonesia, and Vanuatu.
+Argiope aemula, commonly known as the oval St Andrew's cross spider, is a species of spider in the family Araneidae which is native to southeast Asia, found from India and Sri Lanka to the Philippines, Indonesia, and Vanuatu.
 It is one of the giant, conspicuous "signature spider" species of the genus Argiope, observed in tropical and subtropical grasslands.

 Taxonomy and naming

 Etymology

 The term Argiope comes from the Greek Αργιόπη, "silver face" (sharing a common root with the Latin word for silver, argentum), referring to the fact that the spiders in this group have silky silver hairs covering their carapaces.

 Common and alternate scientific names

 They are commonly known as the oval St. Andrew's cross spider, which can be confusing because several other Argiope species are also commonly called "St. Andrew's cross spiders".
 An alternate scientific name for the species is Argiope nigripes.

 Phylogeny

 Argiope aemula is part of the Araneidae family.
 They are in the same genus as common spiders such as Argiope aurantia, or the yellow garden spider, and the Argiope argentata, or the silver Argiope.